Lynn Valley trunk sewer upgrade

 This map shows the sewer trunk construction area along Mountain Highway.
 One lane of traffic will be maintained in each direction on Mountain Highway.

 East 20th Street will be closed at Mountain Highway to all vehicle traffic for the duration of the project, starting December 5, 2022.
-Intersection closures at East 24th Street will also be required in spring 2023.
+Starting later this spring, East 24th Street will also be closed to traffic at Mountain Highway until the project is completed in fall 2023.
+Pedestrian access will be maintained at all times.
+For your safety, please obey all traffic signage and flaggers in the area.

 Micro-tunnelling: what to expect